Parsa-Rajabi/CPSC-344/docs/project/checkpoint-B.md

 ## Changelog

-- May 24: Updated page appearance by adding collapsible dropdowns for examples and appendix guidance.
+- May 24: Updated page readability and added policy reminders.
 - May 23: Added Design Decision Log requirement.
 - May 13: Added TCPS Ethics Certification prerequisite notice.
 - May 11: Initial version of checkpoint description and deliverable requirements.